SamFelix03/Gods-Hand/README.md

 ### 🛠️ **Comprehensive Tool Ecosystem**
 - **Modular Architecture**: Built with specialized Mosaia tools for maximum efficiency and reliability
-- **TEE-Hosted Security**: All AI agents run on Trusted Execution Environments for enhanced security
+- **TEE-Hosted Security**: All AI agents run on Trusted Execution Environments for enhanced security and fool-proof execution.
 - **Scalable Infrastructure**: Designed to handle global-scale disaster response operations